 My Autonomy Phase: When I first learned about the Autonomy phase of White Racial Identity Development, I knew I had not experienced it.
 Indeed, when I first wrote this essay, I identified my position as moving between Immersion/Emersion’s hope of finding a positive White identity to concerns related to Pseudo-Independent’s fear of saying the wrong thing, Disintegration’s overzealous need to prove oneself, and Reintegration’s tug towards silence and anger.

-As I revisit this essay, I am pleased to say that I feel a hopefulness that, perhaps, marks the start of the Autonomy Phase (although I am hesitant to claim the “final” stage—particularly since I continue to operate in predominantly/exclusively White spaces).
+As I revisit this essay, I am pleased that I feel a hopefulness that, perhaps, marks the start of the Autonomy Phase (although I am hesitant to claim the “final” stage—particularly since I continue to operate in predominantly/exclusively White spaces).
 Through the journey of my graduate school research and talking to other communicators, I have found ways to use my voice to bring up issues that are not otherwise being considered, and I have begun to rethink the fundamentals of how I do my work.

 This has led to me understanding how, according to Tatum, in Autonomy, “the positive feelings associated with this redefinition [of the individual’s Whiteness] energize the person’s efforts to confront racism and oppression in daily life” (p.
 206).